Greater St. Louis Fact Sheet

 What is Junior Achievement of Greater St. Louis?

-Junior Achievement of Greater St. Louis (JASTL) is the sixth largest JA USA operation in the nation.
+Junior Achievement of Greater St. Louis (JASTL) is the fifth largest JA USA operation in the nation.
 We educate young people about work readiness, entrepreneurship, and financial literacy with hands-on, engaging programs.

 Our purpose is to inspire and prepare young people to succeed in a global economy.